-not manufactured by the OFM, and/or bearing identifying marks of a different OFM.
-Aim / Aiming Aligning the barrel of a firearm at targets.
-Allied Equipment [H] Magazines, speed loaders and/or their respective retention devices (including magnets).
-Attempt at (COF) The po eriod from issuance of the Start Signal to when the competitor indicates that he has : finishe ed shooting, in response to Rule 8.3.6.
-Barricade Stop [R] A device fitted to a firearm, the primary purpose of which is to increase stability on a barricade or another prop while firing shots.
-Berm A rais ed structure of sand, soil or other materials used to contain bullets and/or to separate ooting bay and/or COF from another.
-Birdshot or Buckshot [S] Types of ammunition cartridges used in a shotgun which contain multiple pellets (see Appendix E1d).
-Bullet [H-R] The projectile in a round intended to strike a target.
+A ftermarket Items not manufactured by the OFM, and/or bearing identifying marks of a different OFM.
+Aligning the barrel of a firearm at targets.
+The period from issuance of the Start Signal to when the competitor indicates that he has finished shooting, in response to Rule 8.3.6.
+A device fitted to a firearm, the primary purpose of which is to increase stability on a barricade or another prop while firing shots.
+A raised structure of sand, soil or other materials used to contain bullets and/or to separate one shooting bay and/or COF from another.
+The projectile in a round intended to strike a target.
 The diameter of a bullet measured in millimeters (or thousandths of an inch).
-Cartridge [S] A casing containing propellant and shot or a slug; a round of ammunition.
-Cartridge case [H-R] The main body of a round, which contains all component parts.
-Chamber Safety Flag A brig htly colored device, no part of which resembles a round or any part thereof.
-The flag 1 must b be incapable of being inserted into a firearm which has a loaded chamber and must, , while fitted, prevent a round from being inserted into the chamber.
-The flag must have an 1 integra al tab or ribbon clearly protruding from the firearm.
-Compensator A dev ice fitted to the muzzle end of a barrel to counter muzzle rise by diverting away - escapi ng gasses.
-Detonation Ignition of the primer of a round, other than by action of a firing pin, where the bullet does not pass through the barrel (e.g. when a slide is being manually retracted, when a round is dropped).
-[R] Ignition of the primer of a round, other than by action of a firing pin, where the bullet does not pass through the barrel (e.g. when the action of a firearm is being manually retracted, when a round is dropped).
-[S] Ignition of the primer, other than by action of a firing pin, where the shot or a slug and/or the wad does not pass through the barrel of a firearm (e.g. when the action of a firearm is being manually retracted, when a round is dropped).
-Discharge [H-R] See Shot. - [S] An act of firing a gun; to fire (a gun).
+The main body of a round, which contains all component parts.
+A brightly colored device, no part of which resembles a round or any part thereof.
+The flag must be incapable of being inserted into a firearm which has a loaded chamber and must, while fitted, prevent a round from being inserted into the chamber.
+The flag must have an integral tab or ribbon clearly protruding from the firearm.
+Compensator A device fitted to the muzzle end of a barrel to counter muzzle rise by diverting away escaping gasses.
+Detonation Ignition of the primer of a round, other than by action of a firing pin, where the bullet does not pass through the barrel (e.g. when the action of a firearm is being manually retracted, when a round is dropped).
+Discharge The general area of a stage, shooting bay or range, where the muzzle of a firearm may be safely pointed during a course of fire and/or where bullets are intended or are likely to impact.
+The activation of the trigger and/or action of a firearm which is totally devoid of ammunition.
+Includes practice or training rounds, blanks, snap caps and empty cases.
+Firing a shot at a target.
+Firing a shot at, but missing, a target is not a "failure to engage".
+The malfunction of a firearm or a round which prevents a shot being fired, is deemed to be a "failure to engage".
+The competitor's face, chest and toes are all facing uprange.
+Beginning an attempt at a COF prior to the Start Signal (see Rule 8.3.4). r aise start beginning an attempt at a COT prior to the start signal (see Kule 6.3.4).